Applied-Machine-Learning-2022/final-project-group4-morganstate/README.md

 - **Design Documenter** : Frequently updates the design document on the necessary steps taken to complete the project.
 Write the intermediate and long term goals of the project.

 **Jaden**
 - **Read.md file Creator** : Creates the introductory file used to detail what is NACME/AMLI Google Bootcamp, gives a description of the topic for the project, list the names of the team members, their linked GitHub accounts and their associated University.
-They also provide the resultd for their respected projects.
+They also provide the results for their respected projects.

 **Laila**
 - **Ethical Considerations Editor** : Write a discussion on the ethics of the project, write paragraphs on how a fictional character was positively and negatively affected by the project model, list possible biases and describe modifications to mitigate bias.